PBCWUD Presents: What is Backflow Prevention? - YouTube

 Where should a backflow prevention assembly be located?

 Backflow prevention assemblies must be located on the customer's side of the water meter, and installed in accordance with the Department's Minimum Engineering Standards, the Palm Beach County Plumbing Code and manufacturer specifications.
 The assembly must not obstruct any maintenance required on the meter, and the backflow prevention assembly must remain on private property.
+New and replacement installations of backflow prevention assemblies must be permitted through the appropriate municipality's Building Department as determined by the property control number.
 Contact the Palm Beach County Water Utilities Department for engineering information.

 Who owns and is responsible for testing and maintenance of the backflow prevention assembly?